 AncestryDNA match screen:

-I did attempt to make a tree over at 23andme, but they outsource that to “myheritage tree” a family tree service that is in my opinion a bit clunky—and worse expensive—more so than ancestry’s tree builder even.
-I also could not and still do not see an easy way to compare matches to trees at myheritage, in fact, I don’t even see an indication of whether a match has a tree.
+I did attempt to make a tree over at 23andme, but they outsource that to “MyHeritage tree.”
+A family tree service that is in my opinion a bit clunky—and worse expensive—more so than ancestry’s tree builder even.
+I also could not and still do not see an easy way to compare matches to trees at MyHeritage.
+In fact, I don’t even see an indication of whether a match has a tree.
 To find out, you have to contact every single match to ask.
-Something I could see wasting a great deal of time.
-In my book this made AncestryDNA a clear winner as far as family tree research in an AncestryDNA vs 23andme comparison.
+Something I could see wasting a great deal of time making AncestryDNA a clear winner as far as family tree research in an AncestryDNA vs 23andme comparison.

 What does this tell us?
-The differences in your test results from 23andme to AncestryDNA are not just in how they weigh their sample sources, but that the data pulled from your DNA at each service does actually differ as well.
-What was largely the same on all four was which regions DNA showed up in at all, the percentages varied, but the only regions that weren’t in all four reports were “Ashkenazi Jewish” (it was in 2/4), and “Broadly South Asian/Caucasus” (it was in 2/4 also).
-Both of these regions were less than 1 percent in those reports they showed in.
+The differences in your test results from 23andme to AncestryDNA are not just in how they weigh their sample sources.
+The data pulled from your DNA at each service does actually differ slightly as well.
+What is largely the same on all four is which regions DNA showed up in at all.
+The percentages vary, but only two regions aren’t in all four reports.
+These include “Ashkenazi Jewish” (it was in 2/4), and “Broadly South Asian/Caucasus” (it was in 2/4 also).
+Both of these regions are less than 1 percent in those reports they show in.

 Accuracy wise then, it’s probably safe to conclude that these tests will tell you which regions your DNA came from, but the percentages of each may not be perfect.
-There have been a couple of media outlets that did tests on identical siblings (who should have had identical results) and their findings were similar, the regions matched up, the percentages did not.
+A couple of media outlets have tested identical siblings (who should have had identical results), and their findings were similar.
+The regions matched up, but the percentages didn’t.

-If you can only afford one test, I’d say it depends on your reason for wanting a DNA test.
+Testing with both obviously offers the best of both worlds.
+Assuming you have to chose one though, I’d say it depends on your reason for wanting a DNA test.
 If it’s to find family or expand your family tree via genealogy, I’d vote AncestryDNA.
 If you want genetic heritage info, 23andme offers more.

 Also note, as far as AncestryDNA vs 23andme processing time, both tests were about the same, roughly a month.
-However, wait times depend on how busy the labs are, so in times where test sales tend to be higher, such as after sales or around Christmas, wait times tend to be longer.
+However, wait times depend on how busy the labs are.
+So in times where test sales tend to be higher, such as after sales, wait times tend to be longer.
 To my understanding the month I saw was about standard, but some people see double that.